DisasterAWARE

 Population: 384K · Louisiana

 New Orleans faces varying levels of natural hazard risk.
 The highest risk is from hurricanes (score: 9/10).
-Below is a consolidated view of all major hazard types with both FEMA forward-looking risk scores and historical impact data for New Orleans, LA.
+Below is a consolidated view of all major hazard types with both forward-looking risk scores and historical impact data for New Orleans, LA.

 Hazard Risk Overview